Cincinnati Children's Blog

 Know the Specifics

-It is vital to understand that when a child turns 18, they become their own guardian.
-They are responsible for making all of their own healthcare decisions.
 In the event that a teen needs help with these decisions, a signed release of information might be all that is needed.
-This will allow identified support people to communicate with the medical team on the teen’s behalf.
-Other teens will require assistance in making healthcare and financial decisions; this may require power of attorney for healthcare decision-making or guardianship.
+Other teens may require significant help in making healthcare and financial decisions; this might require establishing a power of attorney (POA) for healthcare decision-making, or guardianship.
+Guardianship should be considered as a last resort, since guardianship restricts the young adult’s ability to make their own decisions.

 Can Your Teen Answer These Questions?

 1. What are your medical conditions?
+Do you have any allergies?

 3. Who should you call in a medical emergency?